 GCI 5400 Series — Self-Erecting Luffing Boom Tower Crane — Diesel-Powered

 The luffing boom crane was designed to meet the requirements of the restricted job site.
 With a short tail-swing and the ability to raise and lower its boom, it easily adapts to construction site demands providing complete coverage while avoiding obstructions.
 Hi-Rise Crane operates a fleet of diesel-powered, carrier-based, self-erecting luffing boom tower cranes in the GCI 5400 series.

-Potain by Manitowoc Igo T130 and Hup 40-30 — Self-Erecting Tower Cranes — Electric-Powered
+Potain by Manitowoc Igo T130 — Self-Erecting Tower Cranes — Electric-Powered

 The fast-erecting crane is an economical and adaptable choice for the small construction site.
 Our Manitowoc-Potain self-erecting, electric-powered cranes insure fast setup and quiet operation.
-The Potain line of fast-erectors provide a truly multi-purpose alternative to standard, diesel-powered mobile cranes.
-We feature the Potain Igo T130 and the new Potain Hup 40-30 self-erecting cranes.
+The Potain line of fast-erectors provides a truly multi-purpose alternative to standard, diesel-powered mobile cranes.
+At Hi-Rise Crane, we feature the Potain Igo T130 self-erecting model.